Ethiopian bee-eater

 The Ethiopian bee-eater (Merops lafresnayii) is a species of bird in the family Meropidae.
 It is found in Ethiopia and Sudan.
-It was formerly considered a subspecies of the blue-breasted bee-eater.
+It was formerly considered a subspecies of either blue-breasted bee-eater M. variegatus or cinnamon-chested bee-eater M. oreobates, from both of which it is allopatric with a separate distribution.

-The Ethiopian bee-eater is a rainforest bird usually found solitarily.
-It perches on a high branch in the canopy beside tracks and clearings and swoops down on small butterflies, honeybees, and other insects before returning to its original perch.
+The Ethiopian bee-eater is a bird of open montane woodland (including coffee and eucalyptus plantations), occurring at 1000–3200 m altitude, often on steep slopes, but also on flatter land on the Ethiopian plateau.
+Like its two relatives, it is usually solitary or in pairs, not gregarious like many other bee-eaters.
+It perches on a branch in the canopy beside tracks and clearings and swoops down on small butterflies, bees, and other insects before returning to its original or another perch.